Why Use JSON Web Tokens (JWT)

-The following is a list of frequently-asked questions about multifactor authentication (MFA) and Auth0's MFA API.
+The following is a list of frequently-asked questions about JSON Web Token (JWT)multi-factor authentication (MFA) and Auth0's MFA API.

 You can self-associate authenticators if you don't have any active authenticators.
 If there are one or more active authenticators, you cannot self-associate a new authenticator.

 With push notifications, why do I get two authenticators instead of one?